These sensory activities for toddlers are great for helping kids explore the world using all of their senses!

 *This post contains affiliate links.
 Read more.

 Exploration is the name of the game for children ages 1 and 2!
-As they become mobile, babies have a tendency to get into everything, from unraveling an entire roll of toilet paper to digging through the dog’s bowl of food.
+As they become mobile and move through those toddler development stages, little ones have a tendency to get into everything, from unraveling an entire roll of toilet paper to digging through the dog’s bowl of food.